marciopmm/FizzBuzz/README.md

 A simple resolution to a common algorithm excercise.

 ## The problem
-**Print to the console a range of numbers 100 to 1, replacing those whitch are divisible by 3 with "Fizz", by 5 with "Buzz" and by both with "FizzBuzz".**
+**Print to the console a range of numbers 100 to 1, replacing those which are divisible by 3 with "Fizz", by 5 with "Buzz" and by both with "FizzBuzz".**

 *Example:*
 Buzz